Coronavirus infection despite vaccination? Maybe, but jabs still save lives | DW | 26.03.2021

 But only with time will we learn how long immunity from the vaccines lasts.
 That's why the period after vaccines are licensed is also known as Phase IV of vaccine development.
 We are now in the middle of this phase.
 Reliable statements about the duration of immunity will only be possible after several months or even years.

 Each vaccine responds differently to viral mutations.
-Vaccine developers are concerned, for example, about the P.1 variant found in Brazil, which has infected numerous people even though they have already been infected or vaccinated.
-The South African variant B.1.351 can also infect people even though they have been vaccinated.
-Medical experts were able to prove this, for example, with the AstraZeneca vaccine.
+At the moment, vaccine developers are concerned about the P.1 variant found in Brazil.
+This mutant variation has infected numerous people even though they had already been previously infected or vaccinated.
+The South African variant B.1.351 can also infect people who have been vaccinated, as medical experts were able to prove with the AstraZeneca vaccine.

 Reports of COVID-19 vaccines causing lethal side effects have been making headlines.
 DW looked into reports from several countries.